srdusr/typerpunk/README.md

 # TyperPunk

-A modern typing test in your terminal (CLI) and in the browser (Web).
+Competitive typing in your terminal (CLI) and in the browser (Web): solo practice, live multiplayer races, code drills and adaptive weak-key training.

 ## Quick Start